kleis-technology/terraform-training/tutorials/TP3/README.md

 ## Declaring an AWS Instance

 Declaring an AWS instance will require several steps.
-1. Finding the ID of the Amazon Machine Image (AMI) that we want to instantiate on our virtual machine.
+1. Finding the ID of the Amazon Machine Image (AMI) that we want to instantiate on the virtual machine.
 2. Declaring an AWS instance resource
 3. Declaring the `variables`.
 4. Declaring the `outputs`

 ### Finding the AMI ID

-We will use a data source to query the AMI from the aws catalog: the [aws_ami](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ami) data source.
+You will use a data source to query the AMI from the aws catalog: the [aws_ami](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ami) data source.

-We want to retrieve the latest debian buster (debian 10) image from the official debian aws account.
+Retrieve the latest debian buster (debian 10) image from the official debian aws account.
 The debian AWS owner ID can be found on the following [debian webpage](https://wiki.debian.org/Cloud/AmazonEC2Image/Buster),
 >  AWS account ID = 136693071363.

-We can then use this ID to query the latest debian buster image, using a data block, as follows
+Use this ID to query the latest debian buster image, using a data block, as follows
 ```HCL
 data "aws_ami" "debian_buster" {
     owners = [ "136693071363" ]